enzo-project/enzo-e/doc/source/devel/param.rst

     }

 There is nothing wrong with the above snippet, and it will work in a lot of cases.
-However, we will encounter issues, when we want to setup a simulation that makes use of multiple :cpp:class:`!MethodOutput` instances.
+However, we will encounter issues when we want to set up a simulation that makes use of multiple :cpp:class:`!MethodOutput` instances.
 To illustrate how this is done in Enzo-E, see the following snippet from a hypothetical parameter file:

 ..
 COMMENT-BLOCK